-Mr Foley is a director on the board of directors of the Manager and the Chairman of the board of directors of the Manager's parent company, Booster Financial Services Limited.
+Mr Foley is a director on our board of directors and the Chairman of the board of directors of our parent company, Booster Financial Services Limited.
 Paul is a consultant with MinterEllisonRuddWatts following 28 years as a partner of that and another firm.
 He has over 30 years' experience working with companies in the financial services, manufacturing and energy fields and is a past director of NZX and ASX listed companies.